WonhoZhung/HTP_Pred/README.md

 ## HTP_Pred ##

+🎉Our work is accepted in the Journal of Cheminformatics and can be found in this [link](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-025-00992-8).

 This is the official implementation of HTP_Pred, a deep learning model for predicting hepatotoxicity, trained on HTP_KB database.

 <img src="src/overview_htp.png" width="600">